South Dakota State University: Student life

+Pride of the Dakotas Marching Band

-The SDSU Marching Band, "The Pride of the Dakotas", given the special name the Millennium Band in 2000 by the South Dakota State Legislature, has marched in the 1981 and 1997 Presidential Inaugural Parades in Washington, D.C.; A Capital Fourth in 2000 in Washington, D.C., which was broadcast on PBS; the 2003 and 2008 Tournament of Roses Parade in Pasadena, California, making them the second collegiate band in the history of the Rose Bowl to be invited to march twice when their team was not competing; and the Korean War Monument Dedication at the state's capital Pierre in 2004, in the company of two other college bands and 60-some high school bands from across the state.
-The homecoming celebration, Hobo Day, is "The Biggest One-Day Event in the Dakotas."
+The SDSU Marching Band, "The Pride of the Dakotas," given the special name the Millennium Band in 2000 by the South Dakota State Legislature, has marched in the 1981 and 1997 Presidential Inaugural Parades in Washington, D.C.; A Capital Fourth in 2000 in Washington, D.C.; the 2003 and 2008 Tournament of Roses Parade in Pasadena, California; and the Korean War Monument Dedication at the state's capital Pierre in 2004.
+In 2022, the marching band performed in the Macy's Thanksgiving Day Parade the same season they would perform at the FCS title game, seeing the football team win their first FCS National Championship.

+Homecoming

+The homecoming celebration, Hobo Day, has been dubbed "The Biggest One-Day Event in the Dakotas."

 Athletics

-SDSU participates in athletics as a member of NCAA Division I. SDSU's athletic conference affiliations include the Summit League for most sports, the Missouri Valley Football Conference (Division I FCS), the Big 12 Conference (wrestling) and Varsity Equestrian.
+South Dakota State participates in athletics as a member of NCAA Division I, which they became an active member of starting at the beginning of the 2008–09 academic year.
+South Dakota State's athletic conference affiliations include the Summit League for 16 sports teams, the Missouri Valley Football Conference (Division I FCS), the Big 12 Conference (wrestling) and the National Collegiate Equestrian Association.

 The Jackrabbits have 19 varsity sports and numerous intramural and club teams.
 South Dakota State's athletic mascot for both the men's and women's teams is the Jackrabbit, both the men's and women's sports teams are officially referred to as the Jackrabbits.

-Men's basketball

-Division II national champions in 1963, the Jackrabbits have had one of the most successful mid-major programs in the nation since joining the ranks of Division I. SDSU has won at least a share of the Summit League regular season title in seven of the past nine seasons, including each of the last four.
-The Jackrabbits have won five conference tournaments, qualifying for the NCAA Division I Tournament in 2012, 2013, 2016, 2017 and 2018.
-During that run, two all-Americans have shone for the Jackrabbits – Nate Wolters and Mike Daum.
-Additionally, Wolters is one of seven State alums who have been selected in the NBA Draft.
-Since 2012, no Division I men's basketball program has won a greater percentage of its home games than South Dakota State.